Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/research/research.md

 *Microarray Data*: Utilizing microarrays to study gene expression and DNA methylation to identify molecular changes in placental and blood samples.

+*Coding Languages*
+Students are allowed the opprotunity to explore different coding languages to tackle their experimental questions.
+However, the Wilson Pregnancy Lab primarily uses R, bash, and python.

 *Model Systems*

-a.
+a.Human samples: Using real biological human samples to investigate placental development and the molecular underpinnings of placental dysfunction.

+b.
 Mouse Models: Using mouse models to investigate underlying mechanisms of placental development.

-b.
+c.
 Organ-on-a-Chip Models: Employing organ-on-a-chip models to mimic placental tissue and study its functions in a controlled environment.

-c.
+d.
 Cell Culture: Conducting experiments using placental cell cultures to investigate cellular processes and responses.